reynirf/tui.editor/plugins/code-syntax-highlight/README.md

 // Step 2.
 Import language files of prismjs that you need import 'prismjs/components/prism-clojure.js';

-import Editor from '@toast-ui/editor';
+import Editor from 'glaze-text-editor';
-import codeSyntaxHighlight from '@toast-ui/editor-plugin-code-syntax-highlight';
+import codeSyntaxHighlight from 'glaze-text-editor-plugin-code-syntax-highlight';

 const editor = new Editor({
   // ...